low-ghost/vimax/README.md

 - [ ] pull up quicklist with history (limited to g:VimuxPlexHistoryLimit) and allow selecting to send
 - [ ] list all addresses and allow selecting to set the last used address (next default)
 - [ ] docs
-- [ ] run in dir is actually useful. means pane/window global pref
+- [x] ~~run in dir is actually useful. means pane/window global pref~~ recommend Dispatch to perform these kinds of actions